 Photo José Alberto Hermosillo Festival in LA ©2019 |

-For Hatidze, dyeing her hair symbolizes beauty, aspiring to be someone beautiful even in the hills without knowing that the bloom is inside her noble heart.
+For Hatidze, dyeing her hair symbolizes beauty, an aspiration to be beautiful even in the hills, without realizing that the bloom lies within her noble heart.

 According to the filmmakers, “This story has no villains, only victims of consumerism.
 The inhabitants must be more persistent and immune to the capitalist system that devours everything.”

-For many, including me, “Honeyland” is a Masterpiece; it won more than eleven awards in festivals worldwide, including this year’s Grand Jury Prize and Best Cinematography at the World Cinema Docs in Sundance.
+For many, including me, “Honeyland” is a masterpiece; it has won more than 11 awards at festivals worldwide, including this year’s Grand Jury Prize and Best Cinematography at the World Cinema Docs in Sundance.
 The film also won the Special Jury Prize for Impact & Change at Sundance.
-It won Best Documentary at Montclair Film Festival and Best at Docs Barcelona - Spain.
+It won Best Documentary at the Montclair Film Festival and Best at Docs Barcelona, Spain.

-I hope to have the filmmakers back in Los Angeles for the Award Season because “Honeyland” is a documentary worth an Oscar and Spirit Award nomination.
+I hope to have the filmmakers back in Los Angeles for the Award Season because “Honeyland” is a documentary worthy of Oscar and Spirit Award nominations.

 ![]() |